Skip to main content

 What We Handle for You

-Good news: we take care of the technical setup for you.
-Here's what that includes:
+Good news—we take care of the technical setup on your behalf.
+Here's what that covers:

 - Account Setup: We set up your website as a property in Google Search Console.